Budapestby VisitCity Guides

 Master these tricky sounds to dramatically improve your Hungarian pronunciation

-Hungarian culture values politeness highly, making proper greetings and courteous expressions your gateway to positive interactions.
-The informal "Szia" works perfectly with younger people and peers, while "Jó napot" serves as your reliable formal greeting throughout the day.
+Hungarians really care about being polite, so proper greetings and nice expressions are your ticket to good interactions.
+The casual "Szia" works great with younger people and people your age, while "Jó napot" is your safe formal greeting all day long.

 Professional greeting exchange at a hotel reception desk with wooden slat divider